amirmohan/amirmohan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
-I serve as program faculty for the [Machine Learning](https://ml.gatech.edu/phd), [Bioinformatics](https://bioinformatics.gatech.edu), and [Bioengineering](https://bioengineering.gatech.edu) Ph.D. programs.
-I am also affiliated with the Institute for Data Engineering and Science (IDEaS) and the Parker H. Petit Institute for Bioengineering and Bioscience.
+I serve as program faculty for the Ph.D. programs in [Machine Learning](https://ml.gatech.edu/phd), [Bioinformatics](https://bioinformatics.gatech.edu), and [Bioengineering](https://bioengineering.gatech.edu), and am affiliated with the [IDEaS](https://research.gatech.edu/data), [IMS](https://matter-systems.gatech.edu), and [Petit Institute (IBB)](https://research.gatech.edu/bio).

 Prior to Georgia Tech, I was a postdoctoral researcher at [Stanford](https://www.stanford.edu) and [UC Berkeley](https://www.berkeley.edu), and earned my Ph.D. at [Rice University](https://www.rice.edu/).

-My research lies at the intersection of <b>machine learning and AI</b>, <b>signal and information processing</b>, and <b>biological design and engineering</b>.
-I develop principled algorithms and theoretical tools for building scalable, interpretable, and design-oriented AI systems, with a focus on understanding and engineering biological function.
+My research group develops principled algorithms and theoretical tools for building scalable, interpretable, and design-oriented AI systems, with a core focus on understanding and engineering biological functions.

 Current research directions are:

 <ul>
-<li><strong>Foundations of Machine Learning:</strong> Fast inference, diffusion and generative models, and high-dimensional statistical learning</li>
+<li><strong>Foundations of ML and Gen AI:</strong> Diffusion models, accelerating model inference, and high-dimensional statistical learning</li>

-<li><strong>AI Safety and Interpretability:</strong> Mechanistic interpretability and reasoning, Fourier-based explanation methods</li>
+<li><strong>Mechanistic AI, Reasoning, and Safety:</strong> Interpretability, circuit-level analysis, verification, and Fourier-based explanation methods</li>

-<li><strong>AI for Science:</strong> Protein design, sequence-function maps, cryo-EM modeling, and computational studies of the origins of life</li>
+<li><strong> (Agentic) AI for Discovery and Bioengineering:</strong> Autonomous hypothesis generation, protein design and optimization, sequence–function modeling, cryo-EM, and origins-of-life studies</li>
 </ul>

-I pronounce my first name <a href='https://www.youtube.com/watch?v=T6GOCS5fmeg&t=4s'>/æmi:r'æli:/</a> and last name <a href='https://www.youtube.com/watch?v=6efdOZye2Ig'>/ægə'zɑdɛ/</a>.
+I pronounce my first name <strong>Ah-meer-ah-lee</strong> and my last name <strong>Ah-gah-zah-deh</strong>.

 <ul>
 <li> Watch my talk on <u>Sparsity, Epistasis, and Models of Protein Fitness Functions</u> at Broad Institute: <a href='https://www.youtube.com/watch?v=gxYd1cHmbl8'>Models, Inference and Algorithm (MIA)</a>. </li>